zachary-chiodini/Unit-Perceptron-Regression/README.md

 </p>
 <hr>
 <p align="justify">
-    The variance in the weights of the model is given by the variance covariance matrix (15).
+    The total sum of squares <i>SSE</i> (15) is the sum over all squared differences between the measured outputs and their mean.
 </p>
 <hr>
 <p align="center">